Miami Community Charter School

 The breakfast program is open to students from 6:30 A.M. to 7:45 A.M.
 The latest arrival, 7:45 A.M., will have 15 minutes to eat the breakfast after sitting down. ° The lunch program is open from 10:30 A.M. to 1:15 P.M.
 Each lunch period is 35 minutes after the students have used the washroom prior to going to the lunch room.
 Students have 20 minutes after sitting down to eat lunch. ° School activities must be scheduled without interrupting the lunch schedule.
 Serving Food Procedure Students line up and the teacher/Paraprofessional walks them to the hallway leading to the cafeteria.
 Students then line up in the hallway and enter through the kitchen door one at a time.
 Upon arrival, each student walks to the serving point by the serving counter.
 Each student mentions his/her name to one of the serving staff, and the staff member marks the student’s name.
 Each student picks up a complete food tray, everything inclusive, and exits from the door connecting the kitchen to the lunch room.
 Depending on the age of the students, they may have assigned seats.
 The older students may choose their own seat.
 The lunch supervision is provided for all age groups.
 Assistance in opening the milk/juice containers is available for younger students.
 After finishing the lunch, the teacher/paraprofessional guides the students to pick up their own tray, dispose of the trash, line up and leave the room.e.

 Nutritional Education/Physical Activity:

 This section of the program is to replace the traditional P.E. programs.
-Among other physical activities, students in earlier grades will be able to strengthen their coordination skills while older students will be introduces to age appropriate physical activities including but not limited to guided cardio activities and solitary and team organized sports.
+Among other physical activities, students in earlier grades will be able to strengthen their coordination skills while older students will be introduced to age-appropriate physical activities including but not limited to guided cardio activities and solitary and team organized sports.